JonJagger/cyber-dojo/readme.txt

 =======
 Once you have chosen your dojo the CyberDojo server will ask you to choose your animal avatar by selecting its image (eg Pandas).
 The avatar provides identity for each laptop participating in the kata.
-For example, if a laptop has to be retired during a kata a new laptop can easily replace it.
+If a laptop has to be retired during a kata a new laptop can easily replace it.

 Katas